Learning at The Meadows: Our Curriculum Statement

 Children are aware of the outcome they are working towards at the end of the term, and it is designed to be meaningful and linked to a real-life context to promote high aspirations and a strong sense of purpose.
 We aim to give children a real context for their learning and the opportunity to receive feedback from an 'expert' audience.

 For example, children in Years 5 and 6 produced and published their own book of stories inspired by their work on Roman Lincoln.
 It was launched at Waterstones Lincoln and a panel of experts reviewed extracts of the children's work.
 Families then had an opportunity to purchase the book.
 In Years 3 and 4, we worked with Lincoln Central Library and presented a display of our artwork for families and the general public to view and evaulate.
+In Years 1 and 2, we worked with the Lincoln Bomber Command centre and hosted an exhibition of learning about Lincoln in World War II.
+We also attended a special commemorative service.
 We are very proud of our learning.